-Some attribute the differences in the situation assessments to Dayan’s pessimistic nature, especially given that he had been in a dark mood all day since realizing the difficulties on both fronts and after receiving one bad piece of news after another.
-But the main reason for the discrepancy between his and Elazar’s stances was that Dayan – first before those present at the General Staff meeting and later at the cabinet meeting – described the atmosphere at the Southern Command at the time when he had been there – before 1 p.m. – while the Chief of Staff’s report reflected the mood change that occurred after 1 p.m., after Dayan had already left.
+Dayan’s assessment of the situation was seen as pessimistic possibly due to his mood after observing difficulties on both fronts.
+He gave his assessment based on the atmosphere at Southern Command before 1 p.m., while Elazar’s report was post-1 p.m., after Dayan had left.

-After his visit to “The Pit,” the IDF main headquarters, Dayan went to see the prime minister, leaving behind Elazar, Deputy Chief of Staff Maj.
-Gen. Tal, AMAN Director Zeira, Maj.
-Gen. Rehavam Zeevi (Gandi) who had accompanied Dayan on his trip north (Zeevi completed his term as Central Command commander on October 1, 1973, and was appointed special assistant to the Chief of Staff when the war broke out), Maj.
-Gen. Aharon Yariv, and Lt.
-Gen. (res.)
-Yigael Yadin (the latter two volunteering to help as advisors from their experience at this point of crisis).
-Dayan’s bleak report left a profound impression.
-Zeevi testified that Dayan had been far more despairing before reaching Tel Aviv, and had, during the flight back from the south, spoken about the destruction of the Third Temple (referencing the First and Second Temples in Jerusalem, destroyed by invaders in 586 BCE and 70 CE respectively). them, claims that he never heard Dayan speak of the destruction of the Third Temple on this trip; such statements were attributed to Dayan only years later.
-Still, Dayan, in his book, admitted, “I don’t remember feeling such worry and anxiety at any other point in the past..”
+After visiting IDF headquarters, Dayan briefed Meir.
+Zeevi later claimed that Dayan’s despair was deeper during his flight back to Tel Aviv, with Dayan even alluding to the destruction of the Third Temple (referencing the First and Second Temples in Jerusalem, destroyed by invaders in 586 BCE and 70 CE respectively).
+But Braun, who accompanied him, denied hearing Dayan make such statements during that trip.
+Nevertheless, Dayan admitted, “I don’t remember feeling such worry and anxiety at any other point in the past.”

-After Dayan left the room, Zeevi sought to justify Dayan’s message to the commanders.
-He told them, “I don’t think that Dayan’s situation assessment is pessimistic.
+After Dayan left, Zeevi defended Dayan’s message, telling them, “I don’t think that Dayan’s situation assessment is pessimistic.
 I think you’re too optimistic.
 When I came back from the Golan Height, too, I saw overly-optimistic [faces].
 About Sinai as well.”
-Zeevi explained that Dayan’s direct impressions, based on what he’d seen at both fronts, had led him to feel disheartened.
-Despite several proposals for an Israeli counteroffensive made in that room, Elazar decided against this, and tried instead to focus the discussion on establishing new defensive lines on both fronts and deploying troops there..
+Zeevi explained that Dayan’s direct impressions had led him to feel disheartened.
+Despite proposals for a counteroffensive, Elazar opted to focus on setting up new defensive lines.

-At Golda’s Kitchen Cabinet meeting, held around 3 in the afternoon, Dayan repeated his bleak view and again proposed withdrawing to the Sinai passes.
-He affirmed it would be impossible to restore the Suez Canal line.
-Here, he was right: Israel would not return to the canal line until the end of the war.
-Dayan also repeated his concern that Jordan was liable to enter the war, a scenario for which Israel would have to prepare.
-At this meeting, Dayan already analyzed the difference between the earlier optimistic assessment and the harsh reality: the Arabs were fighting well and, using the anti-tank and anti-missile missiles, they’d managed to neutralize the advantages of both the Armored Corps and the IAF.
+At Golda’s Kitchen Cabinet meeting, held around 3 p.m., Dayan, still gloomy, again proposed withdrawal to the Sinai passes, believing the Suez Canal line could not be restored – a prediction that proved correct.
+He also reiterated his fear of Jordan entering the war.
+Dayan highlighted the discrepancy between earlier optimism and the reality of the Arabs’ effective use of anti-tank and anti-missile missiles, neutralizing both the Armored Corps and the IAF.